 4. West Green Lake Beach

 The West Green Lake Beach is open now for swimming with lifeguards through September 1.
-Note that the East Green Lake Beach is not operating for summer 2025.
+Note that the East Green Lake Beach is not open for summer 2025.

 Address: 7312 W Green Lake Dr